Get started with tiles

 The permission and intent filter register this service as a tile provider.

-The icon, label, and description is shown to the user when they configure tiles on their phone or watch.
+The icon, label, description and preview resource is shown to the user when they configure tiles on their phone or watch.

 Create UI for tiles